infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

 > - Children know emergency contact numbers and emergency procedures
 > - Children are aware of their rights and trained on critical issues such as sexual identity, gender issues, self regulation etc.
 > - Children are aware of avenues to participate in decision making that affects them
+> - Private spaces available for children along with storage for personal property

 > [!info]- Participatory Structures and Policies